NFL2017 Super Bowl LI (51) - Odds to Win

 NFL2017 AFC South - Odds to Win

 NFL2017 NFC East - Odds to Win

 NFL2017 NFC North - Odds to Win

 Welcome to the NFL betting section of Bovada.
 If you’re a fan of the NFL and are looking to get in on the action on a weekly basis, then you’re in the right place.
 We’ve got everything you need to get your NFL betting season started off right.

 NFL Spread Betting

-This is the most popular type of line to wager on when it comes to NFL betting.
 To set a point spread, oddsmakers decide who will be the favored team in a given game.
 They’ll allocate a set number of points against the favorite, which they must cover.
 The underdog receives a head start using the same set number.
-In order for you to win a point spread bet on the favorite, they must win the game by more points than the amount set by the oddsmakers – also called covering the spread.
-If you bet on the underdog, they must not lose the game by more than the points allocated.
-The underdog can also win a point spread wager if they win the game outright.
-Learn More about NFL Spread Betting...
+In order for you to win (or cover the spread), they must win by more points than the amount set by the oddsmakers.

 New England Patriots -150

 Kansas City Chiefs +125